Benjamin-Chupik/RadarStateEstimation/docs/modeling.md

 \end{bmatrix}
 $$

-The model controls $\alpha$ rate instead of $\omega$ rate because if omega is controlled then a control law is needed to make it stable and the trajectories were less like a real aircraft.
+The model controls the $\alpha$ rate instead of $\omega$ rate because if omega is controlled then a control law is needed to make it stable and the trajectories were less like a real aircraft.

 This is a non-linear model that must be integrated using some numeric integrator.
 We use RK45 for this purpose.
 The control vector and noise vector are fixed for each $k$ to $k+1$ allowing for easier integration and control of the aircraft.

 The control vector is generated randomly each time step from the following distribution.
-Although this is not how a pilot would think about controlling an aircraft (they have a goal in mind and are smooth on controls execution), it still gives reasonably interesting trajectories to Annalise.
+Although this is not how a pilot would think about controlling an aircraft (they have a goal in mind and are smooth on controls execution), it still gives reasonably interesting trajectories to analyze.

 $$
 u =